-Noninterest expenses for 2021 are expected to be slightly lower primarily reflecting lower levels of nonoperating costs.
-Adjusted costs excluding transformation charges are expected to stay essentially flat reflecting continuous cost discipline across direct expenses and internal service cost allocations.
-Deutsche Bank plans to continue to focus on regulatory compliance, know-your-client ("KYC") and client on-boarding process enhancement, system stability and control and conduct.
+Noninterest expenses for 2022 are expected to be lower.
+Adjusted costs excluding transformation charges are expected to be slightly lower across both internal service cost allocations and direct expenses.
+Deutsche Bank expects to benefit from its strict cost discipline in general and administrative expenses as well as lower compensation and benefits supported by its headcount actions in prior periods.
+Regulatory compliance, know-your-client ("KYC") and client on-boarding process enhancements, system stability and control and conduct continue to remain an area of strong focus.